EliiseS/board-demo/README.md

   - the `task` label
   - a link to a milestone

+> **Additonal consideration**: Create a label per user story that would be added to the user story and each of it's tasks.
+This would allow for more tight coupling of user stories to their tasks and better filtering.
+However, this would increase the maintence overhead per story and the label itself wouldn't have a direct link to the story

 ## Estimations

 Estimations is done using size labels on user stories and task, for example `size/L`, `size/S`